Tulunids: Utilizing Turkic in the Abbasid state apparatus

-Increasing Turkish influence and its impact on the caliphate
+Increasing Turkic influence and its impact on the caliphate

 A map of Samarra, the capital of the Abbasid caliphate during the ninth century AD, which witnessed the rise of the Turks and their control over the Abbasid state apparatus.

-The capital of the Abbasid caliphate was moved to Samarra, which served as the seat of the Abbasid state for almost fifty years and became the center of the new Turkish dominance.
-From the time of al-Mu'tasim, prominent Turkish figures began to emerge on the political scene and play a significant role in public life.
+The capital of the Abbasid caliphate was moved to Samarra, which served as the seat of the Abbasid state for almost fifty years and became the center of the new Turkic dominance.
+From the time of al-Mu'tasim, prominent Turkic figures began to emerge on the political scene and play a significant role in public life.
 Among them were al-Afshin, Ashinas, Itakh, Wasif, and Sima al-Dimashqi, who served the state and supported it in its internal wars against various insurgent movements in its territories, as well as in its external wars against the Byzantine Empire.
 Over time, these Turks began to seek their power base, either within the Caliphate or independently, as some of them began to aspire to control the affairs of the capital, realizing that the Caliphate could not function without their services.
-The caliphate of Abū Jaʿfar al-Wathiq marked a transitional period between two eras: the first was the period of Turkish control over the affairs of the state while maintaining the prestige of the caliphate, and the second was the period of Turkish dominance coupled with the decline of the prestige of the caliphate and the diminishing status of the caliphs.
+The caliphate of Abū Jaʿfar al-Wathiq marked a transitional period between two eras: the first was the period of Turkic control over the affairs of the state while maintaining the prestige of the caliphate, and the second was the period of Turkic dominance coupled with the decline of the prestige of the caliphate and the diminishing status of the caliphs.

 During al-Wathiq's reign, the Turks consolidated their power and their leaders gained significant influence, to the point that the caliph had to grant Ashnas the title of 'Sultan', recognizing his authority beyond mere military duties.
 Ashnas became the first person to be granted the title of Sultan by a Caliph and was entrusted with the administration of the Upper Mesopotamia, Syria, and Egypt.
 Similarly, Itakh was appointed governor of Khorasan, Sindh, and the districts along the Tigris.
 As a result of this expansion of authority, the Turks' influence grew both inside and outside Iraq, enabling them to dominate the Abbasid court and effectively control all of its provinces.